kukaran/cse15l-lab-reports/CSE15L_LabReport1.md

 `Print`

-Working Directory: `home`
+Working Directory (Absolute Path): `/home`

 Explanation: When the `cat` command is inputted with no argument, the terminal gets rid of the part of the command line indicating the device and directory, `[user@sahara ~]$`, is now gone.
 Afterwards I'm left with a blank slate and am allowed to type anything I want, with the result being printed again when I hit enter.
 In this case I typed `Print` and when I clicked enter, `Print` was displayed again on the command line.
+To exit this process and get back to the original command line, I can hit the keys Command and C simultaneously on my keyboard.

 Error?: Not an error.